 Knob and Tube

-We specialize in knob and tube wiring mapping and remediation.
-We have worked in countless homes and bring the experience you need when it comes to knob and tube replacement.
-Most homes on the North Shore and throughout Boston have similar home “types” which gives us the advantage of knowing the tricks and methods to replace your knob and tube wiring with the least damage to your plastered walls.
-We handle knob and tube wiring replacement jobs year-round, some jobs taking a few days, and some up to 4-5 weeks.
-When I say we specialize in this kind of wiring, I mean it.
+KES specializes in knob and tube wire mapping and remediation.
+As experts in this field, our team brings the experience you need when it comes to replacing knob and tube.
+The team has the advantage of knowing the tricks and methods to replace your knob and tube wiring with the least damage to your plastered walls.
+We handle wiring replacement jobs year-round.
+Depending on the job, replacement time can take a few days while others take four to five weeks.

 Knob and tube wiring was never meant to last 100+ years.
 Homeowners sometimes take out the proper 15 amp or 20 amp fuse and install a 30 amp fuse because they do not have enough power.
 Yes, this will prevent your fuse from blowing but it creates a fire hazard.
 The knob and tube wiring that is now overfused was not meant to carry such a high current and the wire insulation can begin to break down.